Rattlesnake Buttress Rock Climbing

 Hike up Rattlesnake Canyon 20-30 minutes until the canyon turns right, directly below the crag.
 Continue in the wash a bit, then scramble back up and left to the right end of the crag, near Test Pilot.
 (There is a steep drop off just below the main buttress.)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rattlesnake Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rattlesnake Buttress:

 Featured Route For Rattlesnake Buttress